 A public departmental talk (15-20 minutes in length) is required for MS candidates.
 It is the responsibility of the student to schedule the talk, which must be given within a month of the defense in a venue chosen by the student and approved by their advisor.
 (A common practice is for talks to coincide with the defense and precede a closed period of questioning by the committee.)
-The Director of the Graduate Program must be informed of the date and location of the talk before a warrant is issued and is responsible for publicizing the talk widely on campus.
+The Graduate Program Director must be informed of the date and location of the talk before a warrant is issued and is responsible for publicizing the talk widely on campus.